 The Rs reference point allows QoS resource request information needed for QoS resource authorization and reservation to be exchanged between the PD-FE and the SCF.
 Either the push or pull mode may be used.
-The Rs reference point shall be able to support resource control for both fixed and mobile networks, and should support NAPT/firewall control and NAT traversal at the PE-FE as needed.
+The Rs reference point is required to be able to support resource control for both fixed and mobile networks, and is recommended to support NAPT/firewall control and NAT traversal at the PE-FE as needed.